qdrant/docs/qdrant/v1.2.x/configuration.md

 weight: 160
 ---

-To change or correct Qdrant's behavior, default collection settings, and network interface parameters, you can use the configuration file.
+To change or correct Qdrant's behavior, default collection settings, and network interface parameters, you can use configuration files.

-Default configuration file is located in [config/config.yaml](https://github.com/qdrant/qdrant/blob/master/config/config.yaml).
+The default configuration file is located at [config/config.yaml](https://github.com/qdrant/qdrant/blob/master/config/config.yaml).

-In the production environment, you can override any value of this file by providing new values in `/qdrant/config/production.yaml` inside the docker.
+To change the default configuration add a new configuration file and provide the path with `--config-path config/my-config.yaml`.
+If running in production mode, you could also choose to overwrite `config/production.yaml`.
+See [ordering](#order-and-priority) for details on how the configuration is loaded.

-Here is an example of how you can pass custom configuration inside the docker container:
+Here is an example of how you can pass a custom configuration inside the Docker container by overwriting `config/production.yaml`:

 ```bash
 docker run -p 6333:6333 \